Skip to main content

 NameRequiredDescriptionDefault

 targetYesRelative Microsoft Graph path starting with "/".
 Common paths: /drives/{drive-id}/items/{driveItem-id}/content (drive file content); /me/messages/{message-id}/attachments/{attachment-id}/$value (mail attachment, list-mail-attachments returns the IDs); /me/photo/$value or /users/{user-id}/photo/$value (profile photo); /chats/{chat-id}/messages/{chatMessage-id}/hostedContents/{chatMessageHostedContent-id}/$value (Teams chat hosted content, list-chat-message-hosted-contents returns the IDs); /teams/{team-id}/channels/{channel-id}/messages/{chatMessage-id}/hostedContents/{chatMessageHostedContent-id}/$value (Teams channel hosted content).
-For meeting recordings (often large), use get-meeting-recording-content which returns a URL for out-of-band download by the client.
+For meeting recordings, use get-meeting-recording-content where available; Microsoft Graph returns authenticated recording bytes, not a pre-authenticated download URL.

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?